thaip-coder/liri-node-app/README.md

             - Name of venue
             - Venue location
             - Date of event
-        4. Additionally, my app can import a command from a text file and run that command utilizing the 3 functions provided.
+        4. Additionally, my app can import a command from a text file and run that command utilizing the either of the 3 functions provided.

 2. How the app is organized:
     - Firstly, the global variables are introduced